 The optical subsystem includes the optical bench which have the purpose of focusing parallel light rays in a narrow focal point on a pixelized surface, consisting in an array of photodetectors called MAPMTs (Multi-Anode Photomultipliers).
-This focal surface is instrumented by an electronics which has the properties of a very high sensitivity in the UV range, fast measurement rate within the microsecond timescale, auto-triggering capability, event filtering and event recording.
-This electronics is capable to record on disk a burst of 128 consecutive sky pictures separated eachother by a Gate Time Unit (GTU) of 2.5 μ s.
+This Focal Surface (FS) is instrumented by an electronics which has the properties of a very high sensitivity in the UV range, fast measurement rate within the microsecond time scale, auto-triggering capability, event filtering and event recording.
+This electronics is capable to record on disk a burst of 128 consecutive sky pictures separated each-other by a Gate Time Unit (GTU) of $2.5~\mu s$ .